 I have been a Registered Nurse since 1978.
 A long time.
-I have worked in a hospital setting, home health care in various capacities, private duty, wellness education and have owned my own holistic health and healing business.
+I have worked in a hospital setting, home health care in various capacities, private duty, wellness education and founded Healing Resources, a holistic health and healing business.
+I currently work part-time hours as a hospice nurse.

 The art of nursing has kept me in the field for almost 4 decades.
 While the knowledge and practice of the science of nursing has been integral to the care of my patients, family and myself, the art of nursing has been the key to my happiness.